Milk products from third countries

 Whilst every attempt is made to keep information notes current, import conditions may change and importers are responsible for checking the current requirements

-Importer Information Note (IIN) – conditions of import of raw milk and dairy products from outside the EU (IIN MKDR/1)
+Importer Information Note (IIN) – conditions of import of raw milk, dairy products, colostrum and colostrum based products from outside the EU (IIN MKDR/1)

 The import of raw milk and dairy products from outside the EU.